Certificates in BizTalk 2013 Part 1: How To Install SSL Certificates in the Certificate store

-This series contain the following posts:
+This series contains the following posts:

 - Certificates in BizTalk 2013 Part 1: How To Install SSL Certificates in the Certificate store (this post).